gflohr/Locale-XGettext/samples/README.md

-# Using Locale::XGettext From Other Programming Languages
+# Using Locale::XGettext From Various Programming Languages

 In this subdirectory you will find implementations of a very simple string extractor in a number of languages.
 The extractor will split its input into lines and make every non-empty line into a PO entry.

-The examples all use the "Inline" Perl module that allows to embed code written in other languages directly into Perl code.
+All examples --- except for the one in Perl --- use the `Inline` Perl module that allows embedding code written in other languages directly into Perl code.

 In order to use the example scanners you usually have to do the following: